Skip to main content

 We are committed to providing a high-quality legal service to all our clients.
 When something goes wrong, we need our clients to tell us about it.
 This will help improve our standards.
 Whenever possible, please raise any initial client care problems with the person acting on your case to give them the opportunity of resolving matters with you.
 Often, matters can be quickly resolved in this way.

 2. We will investigate your complaint and determine who is best placed to investigate it based on the nature of the complaint.
 For example, if this is a complaint relating to a Criminal Defence matter then this will normally involve passing your complaint to our Kirsten Collings, who will review your matter file and speak to the member of staff who acted for you.
-If your compliant directly relates to a Partner then your complaint will be investigated by another Partner.
+If your complaint directly relates to Kirsten Collings then your complaint will be investigated by another Director.

-6. At this stage, if you are still not satisfied, you should contact us again and we will arrange for another Partner within the firm to review the decision.
+4. At this stage, if you are still not satisfied, you should contact us again and we will arrange for another Director within the firm to review the decision.

 0300 555 0333